csev/dj4e/assn/dj4e_install52.md

 like PythonAnywhere.
 We never change these files.

 You only should run the `startproject` command once - it will fail if you try to run it twice.
-There are instructions to delete then entire `mysite` foder and start over at the bottom of these insnstructions.
+There are instructions to delete then entire `mysite` folder and start over at the bottom of these instructions.

 At this point, keep your shell open in one tab and open the PythonAnywhere *Files* application in another browser tab and navigate to the `~/django_projects/mysite/mysite/settings.py` and change